Dr Eirini Anthi

-I am a 4th year PhD student and a Cyber Security Research engineer.
+I am a lecturer in cybersecurity at the School of Computer Science & Informatics.
 My research interests revolve around the security of Industrial Control Systems and Internet of Things devices.
 More specifically, I research how machine learning methods can be used to defend such systems.
+In addition, I am particularly interested in the security and robustness of such machine learning models against Adversarial Machine Learning (AML) attacks.

-Few of the awards I have won over the past couple of years include:
+A few of the awards I have won include:

 - A member of a team awarded 1st place in an open-source intelligence competition, 2019.